Monday, 29 July 2013

 CTRL+B – backward one window

-Switch to a different user account using su command.
-Super user can switch to any other user without entering their password.
+to a different user account using su command.
+Super user can switch to any

 $ su - USERNAME

-Execute a single command from a different account name.
-In the following example, john can execute the ls command as raj username.
-Once the command is executed, it will come back to john’s account.
+can execute the ls command as raj username.
+Once the command is executed, it

 [john@dev-server]$ su - raj -c 'ls'